Active Minds: Changing the Conversation about Mental Health

-BTtoP has a long-standing partnership with AAC&U. AAC&U is the leading national association concerned with the quality, vitality, and public standing of undergraduate liberal education.
+BTtoP had a long-standing partnership with AAC&U (2003-2020).
+AAC&U is the leading national association concerned with the quality, vitality, and public standing of undergraduate liberal education.
 Its members are committed to extending the advantages of a liberal education to all students, regardless of academic specialization or intended career.
 Founded in 1915, AAC&U now comprises more than 1,300 member institutions—including accredited public and private colleges, community colleges, research universities, and comprehensive universities of every type and size.
 AAC&U organizes its work around four broad goals: LEAP: Liberal Education as a Global Necessity; Quality: 21st Century Markers for the Value of US Degrees; Equity: Innovation, Inclusive Excellence, and Student Success; and Social Responsibility: Integrative Liberal Learning for the Global Commons.

 Campus Community Partnerships for Health (CCPH)

 Community-Campus Partnerships for Health (CCPH) is a nonprofit organization that promotes health equity and social justice through partnerships between communities and academic institutions.
 We view health broadly as physical, mental, emotional, social and spiritual well-being and emphasize partnership approaches to health that focus on changing the conditions and environments in which people live, work and play.

 Campus Compact is a national coalition of more than 1,100 college and university presidents - representing some 6 million students - dedicated to promoting community service, civic engagement, and service-learning in higher education.